Knicks spoil Porzingis’ return to New York, win 106-103

 Morris scored 20 points and Julius Randle had 17 points and 10 rebounds for the Knicks, who were playing their first home game since they were routed Sunday by Cleveland.
 Afterward, team President Steve Mills and general manager Scott Perry held a press conference to express their disappointment with the team’s start.

-They were much better in this one, fueled by a crowd that treated Porzingis as rudely as any foe who has played at Madison Square Garden in recent years.
+They were much better in this one, fueled by a crowd like few others during the down years while Porzingis was a Knick.

 Porzingis looked rattled at the beginning and then confused in the middle, appearing to walk toward the wrong tunnel at halftime before stopping and turning to exit the opposite direction.